cue-lang/setup-cue/README.md

 The cached `cue` binary path is prepended to the `PATH` environment variable and can be executed directly in later workflow steps.
 It is also stored in the `cuectl-path` output variable.

+## Issues/Discussions

+Please use the [main CUE repository](https://github.com/cue-lang/cue) to raise issues or start discussions about the `setup-cue` action.

 ## Contributing